inigo/octopusviz/README.md

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

+It will run at http://localhost:8080/ - see the http://localhost:8080/consumption and http://localhost:8080/telemetry/yesterday endpoints particularly, and check the ConsumptionRoutes class to find other endpoints.

+The telemetry endpoint is most useful if you have an Octopus Home Mini so you can get 10s resolution data.

 ## Postgres configuration

 Ensure you have Postgres 13+ installed and running.